 In Argentina, we’re operating factories at maximum capacity to increase production of critical supplies such as soap, surface cleaner and bleach.
 We have adapted production lines to make alcohol gel and hand soap (as we have in Bolivia).
 And we’re using our marketing spend to promote prevention, responsible consumption messages and activities to do at home.

 Also in Argentina, we’re supporting small businesses in our value chain.
 Banks are currently only open to pensioners, so we have moved many of our partners and suppliers from cash and cheque payments and trained them in electronic transfers.
 And we’re partnering with on-demand delivery companies, such as Rappi, to get essential products to consumers, particularly the elderly and vulnerable.

 In Colombia, we started operations on the remaining three production lines at our new Palmira factory, ahead of schedule, to guarantee the supply of shampoo, conditioner and softener.
 This meant securing the necessary regulatory approvals virtually – something that would ordinarily be carried out through a site visit.

-In the US, the broad set of measures in our United for America initiative includes donations of food, soap, personal hygiene and home cleaning products to Feeding America, which supports a national network of 200 food banks.
+In the US, the broad set of measures in our initiative includes donations of food, soap, personal hygiene and home cleaning products to Feeding America, which supports a national network of 200 food banks.
 We also donated more than 200,000 face masks to hospitals to help protect the lives of healthcare professionals.